Laiwu Shandong, China Travel Guide

 The Laiwu Battle Memorial Hall is the most prominent memorial site, dedicated to a significant military campaign of the Chinese Civil War.

 Laiwu has a history as an industrial city, known for steel production.
-Formal manufacturing history sites open for tourism might be limited.
+Formal manufacturing history sites open for tourism could be restricted.

 The Laiwu Battle Memorial Hall comprehensively covers the district's military heritage related to the Chinese Civil War.